-Arthur’s Pass Wilderness Lodge has long been a client favorite, and on my most recent trip to New Zealand, I finally was able to experience for myself.
+Arthur’s Pass Wilderness Lodge has long been a client favorite, and on my most recent trip to New Zealand, I finally was able to experience it for myself.
 And it didn’t disappoint!
-Located near the beautiful Arthur’s Pass National Park, the lodge provides a quintessential Kiwi farm experience, within the stunning backdrop of New Zealand’s Southern Alps.
+Located near the beautiful Arthur’s Pass National Park, the lodge provides a quintessential Kiwi farm experience within the stunning backdrop of New Zealand’s Southern Alps.
 And there is no shortage of activities – Birders, nature lovers, farm enthusiasts, and avid hikers will all fall in love with this locale.

 Top things to do:

-Visit the Sheep Farm.
-This is a must do!
+This is a must-do!
 A true Kiwi sheep farmer will teach out all about sheep shearing and the wool trade.
-If you are lucky, you can hand feed sheep and see the sheep dogs work!
+Then, if you are lucky, you can hand-feed sheep and see the sheep dogs work!

-Guided Nature Walks.
-These depart twice a day, are complimentary, and showcase the stunning nature reserve around the lodge.
+These depart twice daily, are complimentary, and showcase the stunning nature reserve around the lodge.

-Walking Trails.
 There are over 25 kilometers of private trails just on the property itself.
 Or visit the neighboring National Park for some more challenging options.
-These can be done on your own, but for a more in depth experience, I would recommend booking a private guide.
+These can be done independently, but for a more in-depth experience, I recommend booking a private guide.

-Eat and Socialize.
 One of the best parts of the day is cocktail hour.
 It is a great time to mingle with other guests to chat through your adventures of the day.
-And then it’s on to an incredible dinner of local kiwi produce.
+And then it’s on to an incredible dinner of local Kiwi produce.

 I can’t recommend this lodge enough.
 Michael and Hannah, the managers, really make you feel at home and add that special Kiwi touch.
-I would recommend a minimum 2 night stay, but you could easily stay longer.
+I recommend a minimum 2-night stay, but you could easily stay longer.

-Insider Tip.
-Splurge and stay in one of the 4 Alpine View Lodge room.
-Lots of extra space for lounging during your down time, and beautiful views out to the native bush.
+Splurge and stay in one of the 4 Alpine View Lodge rooms—lots of extra space for lounging during your downtime and beautiful views out to the native bush.

-Want to see how to work this property into an itinerary, see one here.
+Want to see how to work this property into an itinerary?